Attributes

 Attribute Name Format

-Component attribute names in qingkuai, just like component names, support both kebab-case and camelCase.
-The following usages are equivalent:
+Just like component names, Qingkuai component attribute names support both kebab-case and camelCase.
+The following two forms are equivalent:

 <Component myAttr />